oracle-livelabs/partner-solutions/freeformseries1/optimizeconfig/optimizeconfig.md

 # Optimize configuration

-## About
+## Introduction
+In this lab, you will create and add members to dimensions in the FreeForm application.
+Additionally, you will also gather understanding of optimal FreeForm application configuration settings.

+Estimated Lab Time: 10 minutes

+### About optimizing FreeForm applications
 There are certain considerations to optimize a FreeForm application.
 This lab will start the process of building to optimize some such configurations, one of which was already done in the previous lab for **Period** dimension during the creation of the **Scratch** FreeForm application.
 In addition to understanding **Period** dimension configuration, you will also be uploading additional dimensions to pave the way for follow-on optimal configurations in the following workshop and labs.

-Estimated Lab Time: 10 minutes

 ### Objectives